 Rainwater collection has been in use for thousands of years, but it's becoming an essential feature for a sustainable home.
 Collecting your own rainwater lessens your need for treated municipal water.
 In the event of an emergency, your collection system would be able to provide you with an ample amount of water for washing and other non-potable water needs.

-The concept of a harvesting system is pretty simple: gather rainwater and store it for later use.
+The concept of a residential rainwater collection system is pretty simple: gather, or catch, rainwater and store it for later use.
 You can catch rainwater from your roof or from the ground.